ragingrooster/ragingrooster.github.io/_drafts/Adload.md

 ---
 layout: post
-title: Adload Sample, Part 1: Static Analysis
+title: Adload Sample, Part 1: Static Analysis... mostly
 ---
 Happy New Year!
 Excuse my absense, while I have been away taking studying for GCFA and enjoying the holidays.
 Now that's all over I'm back to show you some static analysis of a macOS trojan I found today.
 Hope you enjoy and please send any questions, or comments to ragingroosterrem@gmail.com.
 Thanks!